aldemaroc/SteamScanList/README.md

 # SteamScanList
-A simple PHP exemple to scan and list Steam game servers on several IPs
+A simple PHP example to scan and list Steam game servers on several IPs